 Anderton, a molecular and cellular biology major, was slated to begin an internship this summer at the Hormel Institute, which is only about an hour from her home in Rochester, Minnesota.
 Because of COVID-19 protocols, the internship was cancelled, however, Anderton had the opportunity to volunteer remotely with a genomics researcher from the Institute and she will continue this role this fall.

 Anderton has worked directly with Dr. Yanan Ren, a postdoctoral researcher at the University of Minnesota, who is working under the guidance of Dr. Redong Yang, assistant professor for cancer genomics and winner of the Prostate Cancer Foundation Young Investigator Award in 2015.

-“Identifying genes related to those IncRNAs will help to understand their molecular functions and mechanisms in human cancer studies,” Yang said.
+“Identifying genes related to those LncRNAs will help to understand their molecular functions and mechanisms in human cancer studies,” Yang said.

-This fall, Anderton will work on a new but related review of existing research on whether certain IncRNAs are tumor suppressors.
+This fall, Anderton will work on a new but related review of existing research on whether certain LncRNAs are tumor suppressors.